-There were a myriad of Vietnam War peace talks and peace proposals, made not only by the United States and North Vietnam but also by other nations offering to act as mediators.
-Offers for peace negotiations and settlements for Vietnam flowed back and forth regularly, even when fighting was at its peak.
-Some were conducted publicly, others in secret through diplomatic back-channels.
-Between 1964 and 1972 there were at least five different peace proposals of any significance, along with numerous third-party offers that were either disregarded or rebuffed.
-The high number of peace proposals – as well as their eventual and perhaps inevitable failures – reveals much about the nature of the Vietnam conflict and its main combatants.
+Like most prolonged conflicts, the Vietnam War produced several peace proposals and several rounds of peace talks.
+These attempts to forge a working peace were initiated by the United States, North Vietnam and by other nations acting as mediators.
+Proposals for ceasefires and peace deals flowed back and forth regularly, even when fighting was at its worst.
+Some of this negotiation was conducted publicly, some in secret through diplomatic communications or through ‘back channels’.
+The period 1964 to 1972 saw at least five different peace proposals of any significance, along with numerous third party offers that were either disregarded or rebuffed.
+The significant number of peace proposals and their eventual – and some may say inevitable failure – reveals much about the nature of the Vietnam conflict and its chief combatants.

 “1.
 Recognition of the basic national rights of the Vietnamese people – peace, independence, sovereignty, unity, and territorial integrity… The U.S. government must withdraw from South Vietnam U.S. troops, military personnel, and weapons of all kinds, dismantle all U.S. military bases there, and cancel its military alliance with South Vietnam.
 It must end its policy of intervention and aggression in South Vietnam…

 2. Pending the peaceful reunification of Vietnam, while Vietnam is still temporarily divided in two zones, the military provisions of the 1954 Geneva agreements on Vietnam must be strictly respected…

 3. The internal affairs of South Vietnam must be settled by the South Vietnamese people themselves, in accordance with the program of the NLF, without any foreign interference.

 4. The peaceful reunification of Vietnam is to be settled by the Vietnamese people in both zones, without any foreign interference.”